suryasaha/Pred_cutoff/README.txt

 Create_art_genomes.pl --file seq.fna --copies copies

 DESCRIPTION
 This script reads in a Fasta formatted DNA sequence representing the whole genome sequence of a organism.
-It requires the seqpp toolkit (http://stat.genopole.cnrs.fr/seqpp/) to be installed.
+It requires the seqpp toolkit (http://stat.genopole.cnrs.fr/seqpp/, ver 4.2.0+) to be installed.
 It uses the estim_m tool to compute the optimal order for the markov chain to simulate the genome.
 The simul_m tool is then used to create artificial genomes that are placed inside the genomes directory.

 NOTES
 Please make sure that the estim_m and simul_m tools are accessible from the command-line in the directory where you are running this script.
 The Fasta file should have a single DNA sequence.
 The artificial genomes created will be stored in genomes directory.
 This script has been tested on Linux.